Local Non-Hermitian Hamiltonian Formalism for Dissipative Fermionic Systems and Loss-Induced Population Increase in Fermi Superfluids

-In Figs.\,\ref{FIG_pop}(a) and \ref{FIG_pop}(c), we show the time evolution of $n_{k\sigma}$ at ${1}/{k_F a_s}=0$ for $k_{\text{cen}}<k_{\mu}$ and $k_{\text{cen}}>k_{\mu}$ ($k_{\mu}\equiv\sqrt{2m\mu}$), respectively.
+In Fig.~\ref{FIG_pop}(a), we show the time evolution of $n_{k\sigma}$ for ${1}/{k_F a_s}=1$ (BEC regime).
 The results are the same for spin up and down because of the isotropy of the system.
-The population $n_{k\sigma}$ in the loss region (blue solid line) converges to a constant value at $t\gtrsim\Gamma^{-1}=10/\omega_F$, and the system becomes almost steady.
-Nonetheless, the total number of particles keeps on decreasing slowly but steadily due to the loss.
-We thus call this state as a quasi-steady state.
-It is very counter-intuitive that we can even observe that $n_{k\sigma}$ in the loss region (blue solid line) is bigger than the initial value as shown in Fig.\,\ref{FIG_pop}(c).
-Figures \ref{FIG_pop}(b) and \ref{FIG_pop}(d) compare $n_{{k}\sigma}$ (${\nu}_{{k}}$ in the insets) between the initial (black dashed line) and the final state (at $\omega_F t=60$; red solid line).
-Note that the population in the loss region is enhanced for $k_{\text{cen}}>k_{\mu}$ as highlighted by the yellow circle in Fig.\,\ref{FIG_pop}(d).
-In the BEC side with stronger interaction (${1}/{k_F a_s}=1$), a more prominent population increase can be observed as shown in Figs.\,\ref{FIG_pop}(e) and \ref{FIG_pop}(f).
-Although the population at $\boldsymbol{k}_{{\Gamma}}$ increases in the cases of Figs.\,\ref{FIG_pop}(d) and \ref{FIG_pop}(f), ${\nu}_{{k}}$ still decreases as shown in the insets of these figures.
+It is remarkable that the population $n_{k\sigma}$ in the loss region (blue solid line) increases and converges to a value larger than the initial one at $t\gtrsim\Gamma^{-1}=10/\omega_F$.
+Then the system becomes almost steady, which we call as a quasi-steady state.
+Although this quasi-steady state is not exactly steady and the total number of particles keeps on decreasing slowly due to the loss, it appears for a long time during which the system is practically unchanged.
+In Fig.~\ref{FIG_pop}(b), the prominent enhancement of $n_{{k}\sigma}$ at $k_{\Gamma}$ in the final state (at $\omega_F t=60$; red solid line) can be observed.
+This loss-induced population increase is more prominent in the deep BEC side with stronger interaction.
+Although the population at $\boldsymbol{k}_{{\Gamma}}$ increases, ${\nu}_{{k}}$ still decreases as shown in the inset of Fig.~\ref{FIG_pop}(b).
 This is because the Cooper pairs of atoms with $\pm\boldsymbol{k}_{{\Gamma}}$ are broken due to the one-body loss, and the increased population in the loss region consists of particles without pairing.
+Whether $n_{\boldsymbol{k}_{\Gamma}\sigma}$ is increased or decreased from its initial value is determined by whether $k_{\text{cen}}$ is larger or smaller than $k_{\mu}\equiv\sqrt{2m\mu}$ as shown in Figs.~\ref{FIG_pop}(c) and \ref{FIG_pop}(d) for $k_{\text{cen}}<k_{\mu}$ and $k_{\text{cen}}>k_{\mu}$ at $1/k_Fa_s = 0$ (unitarity), respectively.